marengohue/master-merchant/README.md

-# ☼ Master merchant ☼
+# ☼ Master Merchant ☼
+Histories of Greed and Determination

+A dwarven merchant simulator set in the universe of Dwarf Fortress

 See the [RULES](../blob/master/RULES.md) of the game.
-Coming soon..?